azer/javascript-guide/README.md

 ## Avoid `new`, `prototype` and `this`

-Functions returning objects are much simpler, more replaceable and reusable:
+Functions returning objects will let you avoid maintaining "this" arguments and also let you benefit from functional programming.

 ```js
 var smith = Child('Joe', 'Smith')